|

 induction of transgene expression in

-systems offer researchers the possibility to deregulate gene expression levels
+Inducible systems offer the possibility of deregulating gene expression

 interest.